david-drew/OV_Python_Docs/md/MULTI.md

 </tbody>
 </table>

-You can set the configuration directly as a string, or use the metric key 'MULTI_DEVICE_PRIORITIES' from the `multi/multi_device_config.hpp` file, which defines the same string.
+You can set the configuration directly as a string, or use the metric key 'MULTI_DEVICE_PRIORITIES' from the [multi_device_config.hpp](https://docs.openvinotoolkit.org/latest/multi__device__config_8hpp.html) header file, which defines the same string.

 ### The Three Ways to Specify Devices Targets for the MULTI plugin.